-VARIOUS CANCER treatment studies featuring pet dogs have now been carried out or begun.
+VARIOUS CANCER TREATMENT studies featuring pet dogs have now been carried out or begun.
 Some of the earliest work focused on saving the limbs of teenagers with bone cancer.
-Thirty years ago a diagnosis of osteosarcoma in a youngster meant amputation of the affected limb, ineffective or no chemotherapy (drugs administered into the bloodstream to attack tumors anywhere in the body), and almost certain death.
+Twenty-five years ago a diagnosis of osteosarcoma in a youngster meant amputation of the affected limb, ineffective or no chemotherapy (drugs administered into the bloodstream to attack tumors anywhere in the body), and almost certain death.
 Today limb amputation can be avoided by chiseling out the diseased bone tissue and replacing it with a bone graft and metal implant-a process partially perfected in pet dogs by Stephen Withrow and his colleagues at Colorado State University.
 Withrow's team pioneered technical advances that reduced the likelihood of complications, such as placing bone cement in the marrow space of the bone graft.
 The researchers also showed that preoperative chemotherapy delivered directly into an artery could convert an inoperable tumor into an operable one.
 The group's work is credited with significantly increasing the percentage of teenagers who today can be cured of osteosarcoma.

 Although a tumor's local effects are often controllable using surgery or radiation, metastasis is much harder to combat.
 For that, drug therapy is required.
 New compounds under development aim to disrupt key cellular events that regulate the survival and proliferation of metastatic tumor deposits as well as their sensitivity to cancer-fighting drugs.
-For example, researchers are testing experimental agents that inhibit the formation of new blood vessels, which foster tumor growth and metastasis.
-Early trials in humans and dogs, conducted in parallel, can provide a deeper understanding of cancer-fighting mechanisms and help to identify the clinical settings in which these agents will be most effective.
+One experimental agent, ATN-161, which inhibits the formation of new blood vessels that foster tumor growth and metastasis, is currently being evaluated in large-breed dogs with bone cancers that have spread to the lungs.
+The ability of ATN-161 to enhance the effects of conventional chemotherapies is also under study.
+If these trials succeed, they could smooth the way toward clinical trials in humans.

 Cancer researchers are also turning their attention to more familiar kinds of pharmaceuticals, including nonsteroidal anti-inflammatory drugs (NSAIDs), the class of compounds that includes ibuprofen.
 Certain NSAIDs have exhibited significant antitumor activity against a variety of canine tumors.
-In studies of pet dogs with bladder cancer, for example, the NSAID piroxicam showed such impressive antitumor activity that the results paved the way for human clinical trials of other NSAIDs (for example, the cyclooxygenase-2 inhibitor celecoxib) that can amplify the effects of conventional chemotherapy drugs.
+In studies of pet dogs with bladder cancer, for example, the NSAID piroxicam showed such impressive antitumor activity that the drug is now in human clinical trials to see if this treatment can derail the progression of precancerous bladder lesions to life-threatening cancer.